 An easy first tool to use is Google’s search bar.
 Type in a term and you’ll see Google display related terms that it thinks you might be searching on.
 This is based on prior searches that other people did.

 Google’s Keyword Planner tool also provides insight into keywords that you can pursue.
 While it is designed for Google’s Adwords advertising program, you can use it for content discovery because it will tell you the search volume of specific terms.

-While there are many paid tools that can help you with content discovery and search engine optimization, my favorite by far is SEMrush (affiliate link).
-We use SEMrush to create content marketing ideas for MoreBusiness.com and our other sites.
+While there are many paid tools that can help you with content discovery and search engine optimization, my favorite by far is SEMrush – use this affiliate link to double your free trial to 14 days (normally 7 days).
+We not only endorse this tool, we use SEMrush almost daily to create content marketing ideas for MoreBusiness.com and our other sites.